 “We hammer home core academic concepts and terminology so that students can start making the academic connections to the activity-based learning we do.”

 From the foundation developed in 9th grade, Kaukauna students can start to set out on their different tracks.

-The Strength & Conditioning Track
+Strength & Conditioning For Students and Athletes

 One of the most popular tracks at Kaukauna is the strength and conditioning options.
 Jeff notes the school’s storied athletic success as one of the reasons this track in PE is so popular,

 “We have brought home several state championships over the last few years.
 And of course, athletes and coaches are both aware of the connection strength and conditioning has on the overall success of a program.”